 top of page

-How Turning the Clocks Back Affects Your Kids' Sleep Patterns
+How the Fall Clock Change Affects Kids’ Sleep

-The time change in the fall can disrupt your kids' sleep patterns, making it harder for them to fall asleep and wake up at their usual times.
-Our bodies have an internal clock, known as the circadian rhythm, which regulates our sleep-wake cycle.
-Even a small shift in this rhythm can throw off our internal body clock, leading to sleep disturbances.
+The fall time change can disrupt kids’ sleep schedules, making it harder for them to fall asleep and wake up on time.
+Our bodies run on an internal clock called the circadian rhythm, which controls the sleep–wake cycle.
+Even a one-hour shift during daylight saving time can throw off this rhythm, leading to restless nights and groggy mornings.

 Aside from disrupting sleep, turning the clocks back can also impact your kids' daily routines.
 With it getting darker earlier in the evening, it might be harder for your kids to enjoy outdoor activities or sports after school.
 This decrease in physical activity can affect their overall well-being and mood.